LeidyGil/leidygil.github.io/SQL_English.md

 ON tabla_A.clave = tabla_B.clave
 WHERE tabla_A.clave IS NULL;
 ```
-This query will give us all records FROM table_A that do not have matches in table_B, and all records FROM table_B that do not have matches in table_A.
+This query will give us all records from table_A that do not have matches in table_B, and all records from table_B that do not have matches in table_A.

 Exercise
 Consider the following tables: